BVI Crewed Yacht Charter: Complete Insider Guide 2026

 How far in advance should I book a BVI crewed charter?

 For peak season (January–March), 12 to 18 months is the standard lead time if you want real selection at the top of the fleet.
 Shoulder months (May, November) allow 4 to 6 months of flexibility.
-The BVI saw overnight visitor arrivals surge 16.7% in 2024 (BVI Government, Jan 2025), and demand is genuinely outpacing top-end inventory during high season.
+The BVI welcomed over 1.2 million visitors in 2025 — a 10% increase over 2024 (Caribbean Journal, Jun 2025) — and demand is genuinely outpacing top-end inventory during high season.

 The BVI’s combination of 685 charter vessels, 60 islands within 15 nautical miles of each other, consistent 10–20 knot trade winds, and 200+ maintained moorings isn’t marketing.
 It’s the infrastructure behind the world’s most-visited charter destination — built over decades by an industry that learned exactly what makes a sailing vacation work.